Zelenskyy thanks 'every American,' sees 'turning point'

 Officials, citing security concerns, were cagey about Zelenskyy's travel plans, but a U.S. official confirmed that Zelenskyy arrived on a U.S. Air Force jet that landed at Joint Base Andrews, just outside the capital, from the Polish city of Rzeszow.

-Biden told Zelenskyy, who wore a combat-green sweatshirt and boots during their Oval Office meeting, that "it's an honor to be by your side."
+Biden told Zelenskyy, who wore a combat-green sweatshirt and boots, that "it's an honor to be by your side."

-House Speaker Nancy Pelosi, in her invitation to Zelenskyy to speak to lawmakers, said "the fight for Ukraine is the fight for democracy itself" and that they were looking forward to "hearing your inspiring message of unity, resilience and determination."

 U.S. and Ukrainian officials have made clear they do not envision an imminent resolution to the war and are preparing for fighting to continue for some time.
 The latest infusion of U.S. money would be the biggest yet — and exceed Biden's $37 billion request.

-Biden and Zelenskyy first discussed the idea of a visit during a telephone call on Dec.
-11, with a formal invitation following three days later, according to a senior U.S. administration official.
-Zelenskyy accepted the invitation on Friday and it was confirmed on Sunday, when the White House began coordinating with Pelosi to arrange the congressional address.

-The White House consulted with Zelenskyy on security, including the risk of Russian action while he was briefly out of the country, said the official, who declined to detail the measures taken to safeguard the Ukrainian leader.
-The official briefed reporters on the condition of anonymity because of the sensitive nature of the visit.

-The latest U.S. military aid package will include not only a Patriot missile battery but precision guided bombs for fighter jets, U.S. officials said.
+The latest U.S. military aid package includes not only a Patriot missile battery but precision guided bombs for fighter jets, U.S. officials said.
 It represents an expansion in the kinds of advanced weaponry intended to bolster Ukraine's air defenses against what has been an increasing barrage of Russian missiles.

 Russia's Foreign Ministry has said the delivery of the advanced surface-to-air missile system would be considered a provocative step and that the system and any crews accompanying it would be a legitimate target for Moscow's military.